kennethy/rust-lang/ch15.smart-pointers/README.md

 Used when:
 1. have a type whose size is unknown at compile time and you want to use a value of that type in a context that requires an exact size
 2. large amount of data you want to transfer ownership but ensure the data won't be copied when you do so
-3. when you want to own a value and you care only only that it's a type that implements a particular trait rather than being of a specific type.
+3. when you want to own a value and you care only only that it's a type that implements a particular trait rather than being of a specific type

 ### Using a `Box<T>` to Store Data on the Heap